 You repay a home equity loan at a fixed interest rate over a set period, usually between five and 15 years.
 Minimum loan amounts can range from $10,000 to $25,000, depending on the lender.

 The maximum amount you can borrow is based on your loan-to-value ratio, or LTV.
 The LTV ratio is calculated as a percentage by dividing your remaining loan balance by the home’s current value.
 Here’s an example:

 An appraiser determines your home is worth $400,000.
 You still owe $250,000 on the loan so your LTV is 62.5 percent.
 If your lender allows up to an 85 percent LTV, that means you can get a home equity loan up to $90,000.

-Home equity loans are sometimes confused with a home equity line of credit, or HELOC.
-Both use your home’s equity to take out cash but in different ways.
-(We’ll cover HELOCs in more detail later.)
-In both instances, your home is collateral, so a lender can foreclose if you fail to make loan payments.
+Home equity loans are different from a home equity line of credit, or HELOC, which act more like a line of credit, according to Bank of America.
+Both types of loans use your home’s equity to take out cash but in different ways.
+In both instances, however, your home is collateral, so a lender can foreclose if you fail to make loan payments.

 How do I qualify for a home equity loan if I have bad credit?

-- At least 15 to 20 percent equity in your home.
+- At least 15 percent to 20 percent equity in your home.

 - A maximum debt-to-income ratio (DTI) of 43 percent, or up to 50 percent in some cases.

 If your credit isn’t great, lenders may require that you carry less debt relative to your income and have more equity in your home.